Victoria045/birthday-detector/README.md

 their Akan names.

 ## Setup/Installation Requirements
-* Install you preferred browser
+* Install your preferred browser

 * Load the website url on your browser